-Social Media Listening
+What Is Social Media Listening?

-It’s the process of tracking online conversations and following specific keywords (industries, brands, topics, etc.) with the aim of gaining actionable insight that could, later on, be leveraged.
-It’s what differentiates social media listening from a simple data monitoring.
+Social media listening (SML) is the process of tracking online conversations and following specific keywords (industries, brands, topics, etc.) in order to gain actionable insight that could be leveraged in a business’s marketing strategy.

 Millions of people share their opinions on social media on a daily basis.
 Sure, tracking mentions is fine, but gaining valuable insight from those mentions, understanding consumer needs, problems, and behavioral patterns is what determines the success of your next campaign.